byuflowlab/FLOWFoil.jl/docs/src/FLOWFoil/additional_tutorials.md

 ```@example lewis
 using FLOWFoil

-#setup airfoil coordinates
 x, r = AirfoilTools.naca4()

-# give the duct some diameter
+# give the duct some diameter (see note below)
 r .+= 1.0

-# indicate that the body is not a body of revolution (lying on the axis)
+# indicate that the body is not a body of revolution (i.e. a duct)
-method = Lewis(body_of_revolution = [false])
+method = Lewis(; body_of_revolution=[false])

-# angle of attack defaults to zero, which is what we want for the axisymmetric case
+# note: angle of attack input defaults to zero, and this axisymmetric method doesn't use the angle of attack input anyway
 outputs = analyze(x, r; method=method)
 ```

 !!! note
     No part of the geometry for an axisymmetric body can reside below z=0, otherwise an error will be thrown.

 ## Martensen's Method for Periodic Bodies (Cascades)